Racism in China: Conflict with Uyghurs

-Modern China
+People's Republic of China

-Racist incidents continue to occur in modern China and have become a contentious topic because Chinese governmental sources deny or downplay its existence.
-Scholars have noted that the party line of the People's Republic of China largely portrays racism as a Western phenomenon which has led to a lack of acknowledgement of racism in its own society.
-The Constitution of the People's Republic of China states that discrimination against and the oppression of any ethnic group is prohibited.
-Conversely, the UN Committee on the Elimination of Racial Discrimination reported in August 2018 that Chinese law does not properly define "racial discrimination" and lacks an anti-racial discrimination law in line with the Paris Principles.
+Racist incidents continue to occur in the People's Republic of China (PRC) and they have become a contentious topic because Chinese state sources either deny or downplay its existence.
+Scholars have noted that the Chinese state's propaganda largely portrays racism as a Western phenomenon, which has contributed to a lack of acknowledgment of the existence of racism in Chinese society.
+In August 2018, the UN Committee on the Elimination of Racial Discrimination reported that PRC law does not properly define "racial discrimination" and it also lacks an anti-racial discrimination law which should be in line with the Paris Principles.

+Since the mid-1990s, the Chinese Communist Party (CCP) has utilized Peking Man as an instrument of its racial nationalist discourse.

-Despite rhetoric about equality among China's 56 recognized ethnic groups, in November 2012, newly elected General Secretary of the Chinese Communist Party, Xi Jinping released his model of the Chinese Dream, which has been criticized by scholars and media as Han-centric.
+In November 2012, in contradiction of the Chinese Communist Party's rhetoric about equality among China's 56 recognized ethnic groups, CCP general secretary Xi Jinping released his model of the Chinese Dream, which has been criticized as Han-centric.

-A 100-day crackdown on illegal foreigners in Beijing began in May 2012, with Beijing residents wary of foreign nationals due to recent crimes.
-China Central Television host Yang Rui said, controversially, that "foreign trash" should be cleaned out of the capital.
+In May 2012, the Chinese government launched A 100-day crackdown on illegal foreigners in Beijing, due to Beijing residents wary of foreign nationals due to recent crimes.
+China Central Television (CCTV) host Yang Rui said, controversially, that "foreign trash" should be cleaned out of the capital.
 A 2016 Gallup International poll had roughly 30% of Chinese respondents and 53% of Hong Kong respondents agreeing that some races were superior to others.

+Anti-Chinese sentiment

+Among some Chinese dissidents and critics of the Chinese government have used of pejorative slurs (such as shina or locust), or displaying hatred towards the Chinese language, people, and culture.